Lab 0: Getting Started

 python3

-command doesn't work, try using justpython
+command does not work, please try using justpython

 orpy